str79/mm6_maps/README.md

 # mm6_maps

-engine version see in help
+Engine version see in help.
+Help read on runing programm.
+Run index.html.